sramalho94/SubwaySurfer/client/README.md

 There are three schemes in the App.
 User, Review and Subway.
 The relationship between User and Review is one to many; as one user can post multiple reviews but a review can only be posted by one user.
 The relationship between Review and Subway is One to Many; as a Review can only be about one Subway line but a Subway line can have many reviews.
 The relationship between Subway to User is Many to Many; as one Subway line can have many Users.

+---

+## Component Hierarchy

+--

+The heirarchy begins with the App at the top, then it goes to the Landing Page/Main Page.
+The Landing Page will have a nav bar that the user can use to navigate to a login page or a signup page.
+The landing page will be populated with reviews.
+There Landing page will also have a link to a page that lists the various subway lines.
+Each line will take the user to a page dedicated to that line that shows information about that line.

+---

+## Technologies Used

+---

+Mongo DB
+Express
+React
+Node JS